niklaslundberg/Arbor.Specifications.NUnit/README.md

-# NUnit.Specifications
+# Arbor.Specifications.NUnit

-NUnit.Specifications is a context/specification library for use with the NUnit testing framework.
+Arbor.Specifications.NUnit is a context/specification library for use with the NUnit testing framework based on https://github.com/derekgreer/nunit.specifications.

 # Quickstart